-No unsafe soils containing Marlboro clay were identified on or within the immediate vicinity of this property.
+No unsafe soils containing Marlboro clay have been identified on or within the immediate vicinity of this property.
 However, unsafe soils containing Christiana complexes have been identified on-site.
 These unsafe soils are mapped on the northwestern corner of the site.
-However, no major geotechnical issues are anticipated.
+However, staff have determined that no major geotechnical issues are anticipated.